k-box/k-search/docs/api.md

 Get the status information of a Data piece in the index or in the processing queue (since v3.4).
 This API requires the `data-view` permission.

-The “type” parameter: use data for the indexed status, processing for the processing queue status. piece of data to the search index.

 * URL: `/api/{VERSION}/data.status`

 **Request**: